openxrlab/xrdslam/README.md

 - --config.algorithm-name

-  NOTE: When use splaTAM or DPVO, algorithm name should be set. (default: None)
+  NOTE: When use splaTAM or DPVO or NeuralRecon, algorithm name should be set. (default: None)

 #### ds-eval